koppanyh/kopForth/README.md

    - Add file input support so programs can be loaded
    - Changed spacing formatting in word definition files
    - New comment format for specifying return stack contents
+   - New link macro so branches in words look cleaner
+   - Add bootstrap hook to start the system with a file
+   - Split kfWordsIntComp.h into interpreter and compiler
+   - Add conditional and loop words
  - v0.2 [MAIN]
    - TLDR: Major refactoring and minor improvements
    - Rename files and functions and macros with `kf` prefix